ferquo/vacation-hire-inc/README.md

 ### The back-end
 For the backend I've created a solution, using .Net Core 7, based on the onion architecture.
 I've used Entity Framework Core 7 for accessing the data from a an MSSQL database, that is hosted in Azure.
 I've used FluentValidation, for validating models, Automapper for mapping between models, and xUnit with FluentAssertions for writing unit tests.

+If you want to run the back-end, with the database that is already configured, you ahve to reach out to me, to whitelist your IP address

 The solution is based on the onion architecture, and it consists of the following layers:

 - **The presentaion layer**: VacationHireInc.API